qredo/signing-agent/docs/getting-started.md

 }
 ```

-Once the Signing Agent registration process is complete, we can now proceed to creating a company through the Partner API, effectively enabling us to then have a fund and wallets.
+Once the Signing Agent registration process is complete, we can now proceed to creating a company through the Partner API, effectively enabling us to then have a Fund and Wallets.

 # Create a company